jimdaga/cicd-101-workshop/terraform/google_cloud/README.md

 This [terraform](https://www.terraform.io/intro/index.html) example creates a new Google Cloud Instance using a [Google's Container-Optimized OS](https://cloud.google.com/container-optimized-os/docs/) image.
 Container-Optimized OS is an operating system image for Compute Engine VMs that is optimized for running Docker containers.
 With Container-Optimized OS, you can bring up your Docker containers on Google Cloud Platform quickly, efficiently, and securely.

-This tutorial compliments the [Intro CI/CD Tutorial](../../tutorial/cicd_101_guide.md) and demonstrates how use terraform to create a new Google Cloud Instance and deploy the application using the CI/CD Tutorial docker image.
-The image will be pulled from docker hub and run on the instance created from terraform.
+This tutorial compliments the [Intro CI/CD Tutorial](../../tutorial/cicd_101_guide.md) and demonstrates how use terraform to create a new Google Cloud Instance and deploy the application using the CI/CD Tutorial Docker image.
+The image will be pulled from Docker hub and run on the instance created from terraform.

 ## Create a Google Cloud Account